-There are many legal resources available to Vermonters who are dealing with civil legal issues.
+Resources available to Vermonters who are dealing with civil (non-criminal) legal issues.

-The Community Legal Information Center is here to help you do your own research on a particular legal issue or question.
+The Community Legal Information Center is here to help you do your legal research.
 Librarians are not permitted to give legal advice, but we can provide you with information or help you find resources that that will help you answer your legal questions.
-Legal issues can be complicated.
-Sometimes it is best to get professional legal help to deal with complex civil issues.
+Legal issues can be complex, sometimes the best resource is finding professional legal help.

 Please note: Every attempt is made to keep this information up-to date, but things change!